kamigari/To_do_list/README.md

 # To_do_list
-Simple JS to do list with persistence.
+Simple HTML to do list with persistence.

 ## Built With